acceleratedscience/openad-model-helm-template/examples/helm/README.md

 affinity: {}
 ```
 Configure pod scheduling preferences:
-- Use `nodeSelector` to run on specific nodes
+- Use `nodeSelector` to run on specific nodes.
-- Use `tolerations` for running on tainted nodes (e.g., GPU nodes)
+- Use `tolerations` for running on tainted nodes (e.g., GPU nodes).
-- Use `affinity` rules for advanced scheduling requirements
+- Use `affinity` rules for advanced scheduling requirements.

 ### Security Context
 ```yaml